·

 Instructions

-• Boil and Simmer.
+• Boil and simmer.
 Place over medium-high heat and bring to a boil.
 Once boiling, lower the heat and simmer for 12 minutes, stirring occasionally to prevent anything from sticking to the bottom of the pot.

 • Strain blueberries.
 Transfer the blueberries to a fine mesh strainer or jelly bag placed over a bowl.
 If you do not have one, line a strainer with 3 layers of cheesecloth.
 Allow the mixture to drain for 30 minutes or until you have 2 ½ cups of liquid.

 • Boil sugar and water.
 Combine the sugar and remaining 1 cup of water in a large pot.
 Bring to a boil, stirring the mixture until the sugar is fully dissolved.
-Boil uncovered until the mixture reaches 220 degrees (about 8 minutes).
+Boil uncovered until the mixture reaches 220℉ (about 8 minutes).
 The best way to check the temperature is by using a candy thermometer.

 • Wipe and attach rims and lids.
-Wipe the rims of the jars with a clean moist towel.
+Wipe the rims of the jars with a clean, moist towel.
 You may want to use a white vinegar-moistened towel to ensure there is no syrup residue on the rims.
 Place the lids and rings on the jars.
 Tighten the rings so they are fingertip-tight.

 • Cool.
 Remove the canner from the heat.
 Remove the lid and allow the jars to sit for 5 minutes.
 Then transfer the jars to a heat-proof area so they can cool for 12-24 hours.